mdn/content/files/en-us/web/api/fedcm_api/idp_integration/index.md

 ## Update login status using the Login Status API

-The **Login Status API** allows an IdP to inform a browser of its login (sign-in) status in that particular browser.
-This allows the browser to reduce the number of requests it makes to the IdP (because it does not need to waste time requesting accounts when there are no users logged in to the IdP), and mitigates [potential timing attacks](https://github.com/fedidcg/FedCM/issues/447).
+The **Login Status API** allows an IdP to inform a browser of its login (sign-in) status in that particular browser — by this, we mean "whether any users are logged into the IdP on the current browser or not".
+The browser stores this state for each IdP; the FedCM API then uses it to reduce the number of requests it makes to the IdP (because it does not need to waste time requesting accounts when there are no users logged in to the IdP).
+It also mitigates [potential timing attacks](https://github.com/fedidcg/FedCM/issues/447).

 For each known IdP (identified by its config URL) the browser keeps a tri-state variable representing the login state with three possible values: